make-me/make-me/README.md

 Returns `HTTP 200 OK` if the lock was successfully cleared.

-Returns `HTTP 404 NOT FOUND` if the lock is free
+Returns `HTTP 404 NOT FOUND` if the lock is free.